scribd/scribd.github.io/_posts/2019-12-03-managing-pagerduty-rotations.md

 ---

-Nobody likes to be woken up in the middle of the night, but if you've got to do it, make sure you pick the right person.
+Nobody likes to be woken up in the middle of the night, but if you've got to do it, make sure you pick the right person to solve the problem.
 Scribd has long used [PagerDuty](https://pagerduty.com) for managing on-call rotations, but only within the "Core Infrastructure" team.
-All production incidents were routed to a single group of infrastructure engineers.
+All production incidents were routed to a single group of infrastructure engineers rather than developers who were committing code to the service.
 Clearly not a good idea.
-To help with our migration to AWS, we recognized the need to move to a more _distributed_ model of incident response, and the Core Platform team ended up being a suitable test subject.
+To help with our migration to AWS, we recognized the need to move to a more _distributed_ model of incident response, with developers taking on more responsibility.
+We needed to try something different and the Core Platform team ended up being a suitable test subject for our experiments.

 The idea of transitioning from "nobody is on-call" to "everybody is on-call"